Running on Empty (album): Reissues

 Running on Empty has been reissued numerous times on CD.
 On November 15, 2005, Elektra/Rhino issued a remastered version with the following additional tracks: 11.
 "Cocaine Again" and 12.
 "Edwardsville Room 124" on Disc 2 of the package, which is a DVD Audio version of the album's track lineup that features a 5.1 surround sound mix, among other bonus items, such as video montages and lyrics.
 Disc 1 is a remaster of the original album's song list only.
 The remaster is missing the first 25 seconds of audience ambience that, on all other previous editions of the album, led into the beginning of the album's title track.
-For reasons unknown, this snippet, which included the sounds of the musicians' count into the song's opening, was edited out on this version, though curiously the Disc 2 DVD Audio version includes the 25 seconds missing on Disc 1.
+For reasons unknown, this snippet, which included the sounds of the musicians' count into the song's opening, was edited out on this version, though the Disc 2 DVD-Audio version includes the 25 seconds missing on Disc 1.